 We like:

-The Yimby Tumbling Composter is hugely popular in the US and it’s now available in the UK.
-Everything about the Yimby is designed to make composting as quick and easy as possible.
+Everything about this tumbler is designed to make composting as quick and easy as possible.

 Deep sunken handholds in the composter barrel make rotating a breeze.
-These double up as deep fins which help break up clumps inside the chamber, stop compost from sticking to the sides and mix lots of oxygen into the compost.
-There are also adjustable air vents on the sides to get even more air into the system.
+These double up as deep fins which help break up clumps inside the chamber, stop compost from sticking to the sides and mix in lots of oxygen.
+Large, easy slide doors allow you to easily add material and keep an eye on each batch of compost.

-The composter barrel is constructed from BPA free, UV inhibited recycled polypropylene.
+The composter barrel is constructed from 50% recycled plastic.
 It is contact safe and will not degrade under direct sunlight.
-The galvanized steel frame is corrosion resistant.
+The powder-coated steel frame is corrosion resistant.

-The Yimby is delivered flat-packed.
-The instructions are clear and easy to follow and assembly is fairly straightforward.
-The frame and side panels are fixed in place using in excess of 50 screws, so you do need to allow about one hour.
-You fix the side panels and the central divider in place first and then you add the panels one at a time screwing them in as you go.
-The barrel sits on a corrosion resistant, galvanised steel frame.
+The compost tumbler is delivered flat-packed and the instructions are clear and easy to follow.
+Assembly is fairly straightforward and it should take you about 45 minutes to put it together.
+You fix the side panels and the doors in place first using self tapping screws.
+You then add the panels one at a time screwing them in as you go.
+The barrel sits on a corrosion resistant, powder-coated steel frame secured with nuts and bolts.

 We’re not so keen on:

-Each compartment has a 70 litre capacity.
-If you have big garden or a large family and you produce a lot of green waste and kitchen scraps, then the Yimby will seem quite small.
-One option is to remove the divider and buy a second Yimby, so you can have one for adding fresh waste and one that you leave to mature.
+Each compartment has an 80 litre capacity.
+If you have big garden or a large family and you produce a lot of green waste and kitchen scraps, then the Squeeze Master will seem quite small.
+One option is to remove the divider and buy a second tumbler, so you can have one for adding fresh waste and one that you leave to mature.

 Available from: